-The lack of proper training on the use of the system can lead to aggravation of the users, which can progress to defeat.
+Additionally, the lack of proper training on the use of the system can lead to aggravation of the users, which can progress to defeat.
 You may think that taking the time for training is a waste of money and time.
 But in the long run it will lead to happy and satisfied clinicians.

 It is important to remind providers throughout the use of the system to be mindful of the “alerts” that pop-up.
 And, they should remember to check for test results if they have been ordered.

 Proper training allows clinicians the opportunity for comprehensive patient notes, usage of the correct diagnosis, and clean claims for reimbursement.

 It is extremely important not to record patient information in the wrong chart.
 This can be avoided by only having one chart opened at a time.
 Some electronic medical record systems will not let you have more than one chart opened at a time, only in some situations.

 Best practice is to get in the habit of working in one chart.
 Remember, once a chart is “signed” it is difficult to make corrections, whether through an addendum or a strike out, the info is there forever.

 Naming files or folders in your system should be consistent and everyone should be informed as to where to file a report or paperwork.
 For example, all radiology reports can be filed in the “radiology” folder.
 If you are an orthopedic practice, you may want to separate your x-rays, CT’s, or MRI’s, by making a folder for each.
 Patient paperwork such as Demographics, Insurance Cards, Driver License, HIPAA form, Consents, might be filed in a “Demographics” file or they may be separated, respectively.

 Whatever process that you decide or which folder to use for what, should be communicated to each clinician and staff member.
 This will provide for consistency and less frustration and more time saving for all.